ome/devspace/README.md

         $ docker compose up -p my_project -d

-*  Depending on the ssh key, you might have to run the following comment in the ``test_integration`` container.
+*  Depending on the ssh key, you might have to run the following comment in the ``test-integration`` container.
 For example:
-        $ docker exec -it devspace_testintegration_1 bash
+        $ docker exec -it devspace-testintegration-1 bash
         $ ssh -T git@github.com

     A message should be returned after running the command: